ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 function matchCallback( text, offset ) {
 	// Get the text before the caret. var left = text.slice( 0, offset ),
-		// Will look for a '#' character followed by word characters. match = left.match( /#\d+$/ );
+		// Will look for a '#' character followed by a ticket number. match = left.match( /#\d+$/ );

 	if ( !match ) {